Your Guide to Understanding the HRBP Role

 A human resources business partner (HRBP) adds great value to an organization.
 Explore the HRBP role, the required skills and responsibilities, and how they differ from HR managers.

-The HRBP’s job is to build bridges between human resources and other business units.
+The HRBP’s job is to build bridges between HR and other business units.
 This position works to align people management with the needs of an organization’s different teams.
 This position draws on an overall understanding of finances, business objectives, competition, market trends, and company culture to develop solutions across the organization.

 An HR manager typically has a supervisory role and is usually responsible for the day-to-day oversight of HR policies and processes.
 These processes may include talent acquisition and development, employee productivity, discipline, payroll and benefits processing, and regulatory compliance.

 The HR business partner, on the other hand, has a more strategic role.
 An HRBP might be involved in coaching executives, planning strategy, and analyzing talent requirements.
-This individual brings a broader business knowledge to support HR alignment with overall organizational goals.
+This individual brings broader business knowledge to support HR alignment with overall organizational goals.

 As an HRBP, you'll be the person in human resources who champions change and provides strategic advice.
 You can expect to partner closely with senior leadership to align the HR agenda with business goals.
 In this role, you must be a strong communicator since you’ll present information to key stakeholders and relay high-level decisions throughout the organization.